 Paula Hedbavny School is a public middle school in New York.
-The principal of Paula Hedbavny School is MS. MAUREEN GUIDO, whose e-mail is email@example.com.
-529 students attend Paula Hedbavny School and identify mostly as Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
+The principal of Paula Hedbavny School is PRINCIPAL - MS. MAUREEN GUIDO, whose e-mail is firstname.lastname@example.org.
+527 children attend Paula Hedbavny School and identify primarily as Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
 16% of the Paula Hedbavny School students have "limited English proficiency."
-77% of the 529 students here are paying reduced lunch prices.
+77% of the 527 students here are paying reduced lunch prices.
 The student to teacher ratio at Paula Hedbavny School is 14:1.
 Ps 18 Park Terrace is one of the nearest middle schools.

 - Computer arts

 - Field hockey

 |Native Hawaiian or Other Pacific Islander||0%||%|

 |Students eligible for free or reduced-price lunch program||77%||None%|